Aims and activities

 The ability of charitable organisations to prevent abuse and exploitation across their operations has been the subject of intense media and political scrutiny.
 In 2018, the UK government’s International Development Committee warned that the failure to prioritise safeguarding, which resulted in the chronic underfunding of this area by funding agencies, was one of the main obstacles to improving efforts to keep people safe.

-The Funder Safeguarding Collaborative (FSC) was created to strengthen the ability of grantmaking organizations to prevent abuse and exploitation across their operations.
-The FSC was founded by Comic Relief, Global Fund for Children, The National Lottery Community Fund, Oak Foundation and Porticus, which came together with a shared commitment to creating a safer world.
+The Funder Safeguarding Collaborative (FSC) was created to strengthen the ability of grant-making organizations to prevent abuse and exploitation across their operations.
 The FSC believes that all funders can make a valuable contribution to keeping people safe and to preventing harm to the communities they serve.
-The collaborative is housed within Global Fund for Children.

 FSC strengthens global safeguarding practices through three mutually reinforcing strategies: connect, support, and invest.